Skip to content

 Upgrading the stock pickups in your Les Paul-style guitar kit

-is one of the fastest ways to unlock richer sustain,
+is one of the fastest ways to improve sustain, note clarity,

-that work especially well in Les Paul kits —
+that pair especially well with Les Paul-style guitar kits

 Let’s dial in your LP tone. 🎸🔥